CATALOGUE RAISONNÉ

 cycle

-Finally, it should not be overlooked that all the biographical data on these pages are irrelevant to the reception of the books and paintings—provided that by 'appreciation' we mean an internalization comparable to the intake of food, which one consumes to feel its effect and not to analyze its ingredients.
+In conclusion, it should not go unmentioned that all the biographical data on these pages are irrelevant to the reception of the books and paintings – inasmuch as one seeks, through reception, an internalization comparable to the intake of food, which is consumed to experience its effect rather than to analyze its components.

-In this analogy with food, the external information provided here is the packaging—not with the aim of describing the content, but rather pointing to it so that it may be found!
+In this comparison with food, the external information provided here would be the packaging – but not with the aim of describing the contents, rather to point to them, so that one may find them!

-Some paintings are known, but their titles remain uncertain or unknown.
-Other images are of lower quality.
-Additional works are in private hands or have been lost; some owners are unaware of their significance, while others understandably prefer to remain anonymous due to the uniqueness of their works.
-Especially in regard to existing and potentially resurfacing spiritual paintings, it is desirable to make them accessible to a broader audience for meditative contemplation.
+Some paintings are represented by images, but their titles are unknown or uncertain, while other images are of lower quality.
+Additional works are in private hands or have been lost; some owners are unaware of their significance, while others understandably prefer to remain anonymous due to the uniqueness of each work.
+Especially in regard to the existing and potentially resurfacing spiritual paintings, it is desirable to make them accessible to a broader audience for meditative contemplation.

-The time is right, and we welcome any painting owner who seizes the opportunity to enable digital preservation of their artwork, ensuring its preservation for current and future generations.
-We also appreciate anyone who informs painting owners of this initiative, as well as any tips regarding artwork appearing in the art market.
+The time is right, and we welcome every owner of a painting who takes the opportunity to enable a digital preservation of their artwork, thereby safeguarding it for present and future generations.
+We are equally grateful to anyone who brings this call to the attention of a painting owner, as well as for any information regarding artworks appearing on the art market.

 Contact us, if you are interested in supporting the artwork archive or have further questions.
 Your anonymity is assured, and all correspondence will remain confidential.

-Lastly, for those who care about the painter's work but do not have access to an original painting, there is an easy way to support the preservation of these artworks and the completion of the Catalogue Raisonné: the digitization and publication process is only possible through donations.
-If you would like to bring joy to yourself and other readers in this way, please visit Support of our Foundation.
+Finally, for everyone who cares about the painter’s work but does not belong to the small circle with access to an original painting, there is another simple way to support the preservation of these artworks – and thereby the catalogue of raisonné: the aforementioned process chain for continuing the photographic records of paintings and publishing the results is only possible with the help of donations.
+Those who wish to bring joy to themselves and other readers in this way are warmly welcome to visit Support of our Foundation.